rockman007372/Obsidian-Vault/GitHub and Remote Repository.md

 **A _fork_ is a remote copy of a remote repo**.
 As you know, cloning creates a local copy of a repo.
 In contrast, forking creates a remote copy of a Git repo hosted on GitHub.
 This is particularly useful if you want to play around with a GitHub repo but you don't have write permissions to it; you can simply fork the repo and do whatever you want with the fork as you are the owner of the fork.

-**A _pull request_ (PR for short) is a mechanism for contributing code to a remote repo,** i.e., "I'm _requesting_ you to _pull_ my proposed changes to your repo".
+**A _pull request_ (PR for short) is a Github mechanism for contributing code to a remote repo,** i.e., "I'm _requesting_ you to _pull_ my proposed changes to your repo".
 For this to work, the two repos must have a shared history.
 The most common case is sending PRs from a fork to its upstream repo.

 ![[Pasted image 20230118112604.png]]